Teeling ‘disappointed’ at planning refusal in Louth for whiskey warehouses

 A number of residents in Kilcurry, a rural part of north Louth, had raised concerns about the potential environmental, traffic and fire risks at the proposed development.

-Asked whether this is the end of his plans for the region, Mr Teeling said: “Yes, I’m stuck with a 150-acre farm.”
+Asked whether this was the end of his plans for the region, Mr Teeling said: “Yes, I’m stuck with a 150-acre farm.”

-He sold the business to alcohol giant Beam Inc (now Beam Suntory) for €73 million in 2012, before setting up Great Northern Distillery on the site of the former Harp Lager brewery in Dundalk.
-His sons, Jack and Stephen, established Teeling Whiskey by initially using stocks of Cooley product.
+He sold the business to alcohol giant Beam Inc (now Beam Suntory) for €73 million in 2012, before setting up Great Northern Distillery on the site of the former Harp lager brewery in Dundalk.

+His sons established Teeling Whiskey by initially using stocks of the Cooley product.